 The TRGA Curriculum

 We have 5 periods of 60 minute lessons every day making 25 periods in the week.
-There is a form period of 20 minutes at the beginning of each morning as well as a rolling Positive Discipline lesson that takes place during a different period every week where students spend the lesson with their form tutor.
-Break (20 minutes) is between Periods 2 and 3 and lunch (40 minutes) is split for between Periods 4 and 5 with Year 8 and 9 on lunch 12:05-12:45pm and Years 7, 10 and 11 on lunch 1:05-1:45pm.
-School starts at 8:25am and finishes at 3:00pm.
+There is a form period of 25 minutes at the beginning of each morning, as well as a rolling Positive Discipline lesson that takes place during a different period every week where students spend the lesson with their form tutor.
+Break (20 minutes) is between Periods 1 and 2 for Years 7A, 9 and 11 and Periods 2 and 3 for Years 7B, 8 and 10.
+Lunch (35 minutes) is split between Periods 3 and 4 for Years 7A, 9 and 11 from 12.10pm-12.45pm.
+Years 7B, 8 and 10 will be on lunch between Periods 4 and 5 from 1.10pm-1.45pm.
+School starts at 8.25am and finishes at 2.45pm.

 On three days each year, Years 7-11 have their own PSHCEE days that are specifically designed to cover aspects of PSHCEE that cannot be delivered through other lessons.
 These days often involve outside agencies and guest speakers and cover issues such as drugs, bullying and careers.
 All students will attend at least one assembly each week that is well planned and coordinated to support the delivery of social, moral, spiritual and cultural aspects of learning, including the promotion of British values.